Marketing Terms, Glossary and Marketing Definitions:

 RFQ – Request For Quotation

-Segmentation – grouping consumers into groups that have similar needs, and that will respond in a similar fashion to a marketing strategy
+Segmentation – Sales/marketing strategy of grouping consumers together that have similar needs and that will respond in a similar fashion to a marketing strategy.

 SERPs – Search Engine Results Pages.
-These are pages of organic results from a search query.
+Pages of organic results from a search query.

 SQL – Sales Qualified Lead.
-Prospect that has shown signs that has qualified them for follow up.
-This lead is qualified by the sales group.
+Prospect that has shown signs for qualification by the sales group for follow up.

-Social Selling – the use of social media by salespeople to generate clients.
-Importantly, it does not necessarily involve the company’s official social media accounts, but instead uses the individual salesperson’s accounts.
+Social Selling – The use of social media by salespeople to generate clients.

-Tip In – for a magazine this is where another piece of paper, and brochure for example, is tipped into the magazine during final printing or assembly of the magazine.
+Tip In – Where an additional piece of paper, a brochure for example, is tipped into the magazine during final printing or assembly of a magazine.

-Trade Show – gathering of buyers and sellers in one place for short, defined period of time
+Trade Show – An event of buyers and sellers focussed on a specific market, for a short, defined period of time.

-USP – Unique Selling Proposition is the real or perceived benefit in marketing to the consumer.
+USP – Unique Selling Proposition is the real or perceived benefit of marketing to the consumer.

 URL – Uniform Resource Location; the URL for Google is www.google.com